ooz/blog/2022/game-analysis-universal-paperclips/README.md

 UI and interaction:

 * Controls: Launch Probe, less buttons (factories, harvester and wire drones are spawned automatically based on parameters), up/down buttons to configure probe Trust parameters
-* "Combat" animation illustrates the fight against drifted drones
+* A simplistic combat animation illustrates the fight against drifted drones
 * Certain research triggers music

 Eventually, you will learn names of large numbers and reach the maximum paperclip counter: